-As telecommunication technology becomes more ubiquitous, people are faced with a novel challenge of having to adapt empathic skills that work well in face-to-face interactions to different modes of digitally mediated communication (DMC).
-Little, however, is known about the specific ways in which individuals’ ability to make real-time inferences about others’ emotional experiences varies across different forms of DMC (e.g., video-based, audio-based, or text-based).
-The longer-term consequences of DMC on effective communication in the offline world also remain poorly understood.
-The goal of this ongoing study is to examine the effects of different modes of digital communication on people’s perceptions of others’ emotions as well as to explore the links between frequent use of telecommunication technology and empathic skills.
+As digitally mediated communication (DMC) becomes more ubiquitous, people are faced with the challenge of having to adapt their empathic toolkits to virtual environments.
+Little, however, is known about the effects of different communication modes (e.g., video, phone, text) on people’s ability to make inferences about others’ emotions in real time.
+The longer-term effects of DMC on empathic skills also remain poorly understood.
+In this study, we examine the effects of different modes of digital communication (video, audio, and text) on people’s perceptions of others’ emotions.
 Open materials

 A SIXTY-YEAR LONGITUDINAL STUDY OF VARIATION IN LIFETIME TRAJECTORIES OF SOCIAL SUPPORT

 How does people’s tendency to rely on social resources in times of need change across the lifespan?
 In this study, we use longitudinal data to characterize normative developmental trajectories of social support over the 60 year-period of the 3rd through 8th decades of life.